Where is Dyrham park?

 A lot of work has been done in the garden and they have created beautiful borders with ponds.
 They are beautiful all year round whether it is with tulips or herbaceous borders.
 Again tours are taking place everyday and you can learn about the wildlife and flowers in the garden

-The little village below the property is worth a visit with it beautiful stone houses and lovely gardens.
+The little village below the property is lovely with its beautiful stone houses and nice gardens.
 Do not forget either to visit the lovely little chapel which overlooks the mansion.
 St James Chapel is certainly worth a visit!